How to Dispose of Wood: Sustainable and Safe Methods

 Put the wood in a separate location to recycle the individual components independently.

-To find lumber recycling facilities in your area, you can look them up on the internet or get in touch with your local waste management office.
+To find lumber recycling facilities in your area, I suggest looking them up on the internet or getting in touch with your local waste management office.
 Wood that has not been treated chemically is another option for your next DIY project.

 sealing furniture